Study with us

 The following are minimum requirements for entry into the program.
 Meeting these requirements does not guarantee acceptance into the program.

-To qualify for admission to the Bachelor of Science in Dentistry program, you must:
+To qualify for the Bachelor of Science in Dentistry (BSc) program, you must:

-• Have a minimum GPA of 3.0 prior to registration
+- Have a minimum GPA of 3.0 before registration.

-Student selection will be based on academic achievement and the interest shown by the student in research.
-The final decision on student selection will rest with the Undergraduate Research Committee.
+Selection is based on your academic achievement and demonstrated interest in research.
+The final decision will be made by the Undergraduate Research Committee.

 How to apply